-- Our learners must be supported to achieve their potential while at College, in an environment where their wellbeing is fulfilled so they feel good about themselves and respect others. - While at College our learners will develop the skills they need to enable them to progress successfully throughout their lives. - A commitment to restorative approaches to ensure that we repair harm and build relationships.
+- People who access Cardiff and Vale College must be safeguarded and protected from harm. - Our learners must be supported to achieve their potential while at College, in an environment where their wellbeing is fulfilled so they feel good about themselves and respect others.

+- While at College our learners will develop the skills they need to enable them to progress successfully throughout their lives. - A commitment to restorative approaches to ensure that we repair harm and build relationships.